18F/PriceHistoryGUI/README.md

 # DESCRIPTION

-PricesPaidGUI, in conjunction with its sister project also available at githup, PricesPaidAPI, is a system to allow government buyers to research actual prices paid in order to lower the price the Federal Government pays for goods and services.
+PricesPaidGUI, in conjunction with its sister project also available at github, PricesPaidAPI, is a system to allow government buyers to research actual prices paid in order to lower the price the Federal Government pays for goods and services.
 It was initiated by a team of Presidentail Innovation Fellows (Round 2), consisting of Robert L. Read, Martin Ringlein,